sgarciatz/qos-testing-userside/README.md

 }
 ```
 The payload is specified in Bytes in the `payload_size` field and `n_requests` specifies the the number of sequential requests that are to be made.
 The `method` attribute can be assigned the value `POST` or `GET`.
 In the current state of the application, `POST`-based experiments have the same outgoing (request) and ingoing (response) `payload_size`.
 On the other hand, `GET`-based experiments can have "no payload" (very little) or payload in incoming responses only.

+The code base is small and it is documented so it should be easy to modify if needed.

 ## Execution guide
 To set up the enviroment execute the following commands: